OpenMagnetics/MAS/docs/inputs.md

 ```

 ### Name
-This name references the Operation Point and can be used to refer to it from any number of magnetic components or simulations.
+This name references the Operating Point and can be used to refer to it from any number of magnetic components or simulations.
 This field can contain any valid string of characters.
-### Operation Conditions
+### Operating Conditions
 Before defining the excitations it is necessary to define the ambient conditions that will exist at that point.
 The reason these variables are defined here and not in the previous section of Design Requirements is to give the opportunity to design the magnetic for different excitations and different temperature and humidities and see how it behaves, instead of a global maximum value.

-* Ambient temperature: Ambient temperature for this operation point.
+* Ambient temperature: Ambient temperature for this operating point.
-* Relative humidity (optional): Relative humidity for this operation point.
+* Relative humidity (optional): Relative humidity for this operating point.
 * Cooling: Dictionary/Map that represents the cooling condition applied to the magnetic.
 It can be one of the following options:
     * Natural Convection Cooling: Data describing a natural convection cooling.
         * Temperature: Temperature of the fluid.
 To be used only if different from ambient temperature.